 As a child is placed in God's love through baptism, she or he is also received into God's family as a baptized member of the church.
 As a part of God's family, the child is supported and nurtured by the church.

 When the child becomes a teenager, they are old enough to become responsible for their own faith.
-They decide whether or not to confirm the statements made for them by their parents.
-The church offers a “Confirmation Class” each year, to help youth make this important faith decisions for their lives.
+They decide whether or not to confirm the statements made to them by their parents.
+The church offers a "Confirmation Class" each year, to help youth make this important faith decision for their lives.

 Baptism is also available for adults who have never been baptized into the faith.
 If a person has been baptized in another church setting, we recognize the validity of their faith action and do not require a second baptism for entrance into the United Methodist family of faith.

 Requests for baptisms are made through the pastors.
-Baptisms are scheduled with a sensitivity to the family situation and to the church worship emphasis for any given Sunday.
-A pastor will need to meet with the family prior to the baptism in order to discuss the meaning of the sacrament.
+Baptisms are scheduled with a sensitivity to the family situation and the church worship emphasis for any given Sunday.
+A pastor will need to meet with the family before the baptism to discuss the meaning of the sacrament.